-John Barry recorded his 100th career success during the 2017/18 season and went on to have his best season to date, finishing on a total of 27 winners and finishing in the top 5 on the riders table for the first time.
+John Barry gained his first title in 2023 when he shared the regional title in the south with Chris O'Donovan.
+The 2017/18 season not only saw him gain his 100th career success, but it was also his best to date courtesy of 27 winners and finishing in the top 5 on the riders table for the first time.
 This coming a decade after his first winner between the flags in November 2007 at Dromahane aboard the Michael Hourigan-trained Some Craic.
 Under rules, John has recorded over 30 winners, the first of which came at Sligo in May 2010.

 Stats are generating...
 Please wait a moment.